gunqqer/musicScripts/README.md

 # Scripts
 ## sort.sh
 takes two absolute paths to directories.
 The first is the input directory, second being output.
-It will sort music files by $OUTPUT/$artist/$album/
+It will sort music files by $OUTPUT/$artist/$album/.
+You may want to adjust the amount of logical threads used for gnu/parallel with its -j argument.

 ## art.sh
 tries to use w3mimgdisplay to display album art in a terminal.
 It isn't very good, doesn't work with virtual desktops being switched.